Supervised Learning and the Finite-Temperature String Method for Computing Committor Functions and Reaction Rates: Computational Studies in Low-Dimensional Systems

-Equation~\eqref{eq:fullloss} provides an additional metric for evaluating accuracy; in particular, comparing Eq.~\eqref{eq:fullloss} with the on-the-fly estimates allows us to evaluate the sampling error that arises from the choice of estimator, while comparing Eq.~\eqref{eq:fullloss} with the FEM value (Eq.~\eqref{eq:femloss}) allows us to evaluate the error inherent to the neural network.
+\Cref{eq:fullloss} provides an additional metric for evaluating accuracy; in particular, comparing \cref{eq:fullloss} with the on-the-fly estimates allows us to evaluate the sampling error that arises from the choice of estimator, while comparing \cref{eq:fullloss} with the FEM value (\cref{eq:femloss}) allows us to evaluate the error inherent to the neural network.

 Figures~\ref{fig:2dresults}(a-c) show the isocommittor lines and sampled configurations obtained from all algorithms.
 We see from the isocommittor lines that methods employing supervised learning elements improve the accuracy of the committor functions both in and outside the transition tube, as these surfaces follow the FEM solution far more closely than the ones without such elements.
-This increase in accuracy is also reflected in the $L_{1}$-norm error shown in Fig.~\ref{fig:2dresults}(d), where the error from methods with supervised learning is reduced by an order of magnitude regardless of the chosen sampling method.
-Furthermore, similar to the 1D system, committor-based umbrella sampling yields samples that are focused near the transition state with little overlap between the reactant/product basins and the transition state region; see Fig.~\ref{fig:2dresults}(a).
-As mentioned in Section~\ref{sec:base}, this lack of overlap can negatively impact the accuracy of the estimated reaction rates due to inaccurate estimates of free energy differences between neighboring replicas and thereby the re-weighting factors (Fig.~\ref{fig:us_z_l_norm}).
-Conversely, all algorithms using the FTS method yield overlapping samples that homogeneously cover the transition tube (Figs.~\ref{fig:ftsme_z_l_norm}-\ref{fig:ftsus_z_l_norm}), indicating that reaction rate estimates may be computed with higher accuracy and lower variance.
+This increase in accuracy is also reflected in the $L_{1}$-norm error shown in \cref{fig:2dresults}(d), where the error from methods with supervised learning is reduced by an order of magnitude regardless of the chosen sampling method.
+Furthermore, similar to the 1D system, committor-based umbrella sampling yields samples that are focused near the transition state with little overlap between the reactant/product basins and the transition state region; see \cref{fig:2dresults}(a).
+As mentioned in \cref{sec:base}, this lack of overlap can negatively impact the accuracy of the estimated reaction rates due to inaccurate estimates of free energy differences between neighboring replicas and thereby the reweighting factors (\cref{fig:us_z_l_norm}).
+Conversely, all algorithms using the FTS method yield overlapping samples that homogeneously cover the transition tube and hence accurate estimates of reweighting factors (\cref{fig:ftsme_z_l_norm,fig:ftsus_z_l_norm}), indicating that reaction rate estimates may be computed with higher accuracy and lower variance.